 Walk along the pretty streets of La Calatrava or follow the twisted turns in La Lonja and it soon becomes apparent that Palma de Mallorca is a city of beauty.
 With the sea a short walk away, its streets, terraces and historic plazas are blessed with a warm wind that sweeps the Mediterranean.
+Property in Palma de Mallorca fuses beautiful architecture, natural sandstone and the sea just a short walk away.
 Therefore, it is no surprise that Palma is a city of the outdoors, for people who enjoy walking, cycling, running and skating.
 Its endless blue skies and sunlight are constant – and when good weather is almost always guaranteed – it lays the foundation for an active and healthy lifestyle.

 To pinpoint a single area in the capital and call it ‘the main attraction’ would be an error given the variance in architecture, art and culture in the city.
 There are pockets of Palma such as El Borne, Paseo Maritímo and the Old Town which all carry their own distinct identity, made clearer by influences from outside Mallorca.
 El Borne – the main boulevard – retains its historical character but below its archways are recognised chains such as Louis Vuitton, Hugo Boss and Zara.
 However, slip down an alleyway behind these global brands, and the landscape changes to independent boutiques.
 Stores like Rialto Living, Gallery Red and Palma Dog are firmly established within the local community and are reflective of the capital’s creative energy.
 Likewise, boutique hotels such as Hotel Can Alomar and Sant Francesc Hotel Singular are also inherent of the city’s unique character: innovative in style with tradition at heart.